 There are a lot of things to consider when getting a new dog.
 Is my house big enough for instance, will I have to move?
 Can I be sure this won’t affect my little furry friend?
 You must have some sort of security for your pet.
 Can I have a dog where I am living?
 Barking, noise, and neighbors are also a thing to consider.

 The last thing you want is a noise complaint or problems with your neighbors.
-A secure back yard or play area.
+A secure back yard or play area for your new dog.
 However, there are dog parks you can go to or rent space.
-Above all its ultimately up to you to make the wiser choices in your own life.
+Above all its ultimately up to you to make those choices you need.

 How much time a day will I spend with my dog training?
 Do you have time?
 Will you make time?
 Am I able to be patient and loving and put their needs first before laying on the couch after work to relax.